 Configure the Initializer Component

-Now, you'll set up an Initializer component to trigger your Data Workflow.
-You'll add your Data Workflow soon.
+Now, you'll set up an Initializer component to trigger the Data Workflow you’ll configure in a later step.

-Drag and drop an Initializer component onto your canvas, placing it below your Data Table.
+Drag and drop an Initializer component onto your canvas, placing it below your Data Table component.

-Enter initPatients in the Property ID and Canvas Label Text fields.
+In the Property ID and Canvas Label Text fields, enter

 Property ID